o3de/o3de.org/content/docs/userguide/animation/editor/customizing-state-machines-with-sparse-motion-sets.md

 ---
-description: ' Use custom state machines to control motions in the &animation-editor;
+description: ' Use custom state machines to control motions in the Animation Editor for Amazon Lumberyard. '
-  for &ALYlong;. '
 title: Customizing State Machine Routing with Sparse Motion Sets
 ---
 # Customizing State Machine Routing with Sparse Motion Sets {#animation-editor-customizing-state-machines-with-sparse-motion-sets}